MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/refresh-templates.md

 2. Delete the following folder and all files it contains: **%localappdata%\Microsoft\MSIPC\Templates**

 3. Restart your Office applications and instances of File Explorer.

-## Office 2010 only: How to force a refresh for a changed custom template
-By editing the registry and manually running a scheduled task on the computers that have Office 2010, you can force an immediate refresh of the templates.

-> [!WARNING]
-> If you use the Registry Editor incorrectly, you might cause serious problems that might require you to reinstall the operating system.
-Microsoft cannot guarantee that you can solve problems that result from using the Registry Editor incorrectly.
-Use the Registry Editor at your own risk.

-### To force an immediate refresh

-1. Using a registry editor, delete the data for the **LastUpdatedTime** value.
-For example, the data might display **2015-04-20T15:52**; delete 2015-04-20T15:52 so that no data is displayed.
-Use the following table to locate the registry path to delete this registry value data.

-	**Registry path:** HKEY_CURRENT_USER\Software\Microsoft\MSDRM\TemplateManagement

-	**Type:** REG_SZ

-	**Value:** lastUpdatedTime

-2. Manually run the **AD RMS Rights Policy Template Management (Automated)** scheduled task.
-For more information, see [AD RMS Policy Template Considerations](https://technet.microsoft.com/library/dd996658.aspx).

 ## See also